EduardoXDuardo/vbank/README.md

 Once the application is running, the interactive Swagger UI can be accessed at:
 `http://localhost:8080/swagger-ui.html`

+The UI provides detailed information on all available endpoints, parameters, request bodies, and response schemas, and allows for direct API testing from the browser.

 ### 🧪 API Testing with Postman

 This project includes a Postman collection with all the available endpoints for easy testing and exploration.